DavidLawrence1985/CarExercise/README.md

 # CarExercise
 website for describing a care

-Front End - Created using React packages used, Material UI for ui components, axios for rest calls first run npm i to install all packages to run website run npm start
+Front End - Created using React - this is located in a separate repo here [https://github.com/DavidLawrence1985/car-React] packages used, Material UI for ui components, axios for rest calls first run npm i to install all packages to run website run npm start